-My goodness, where to begin.
-As I entered my 30s I definitely knew that life wasn’t what I had expected it to be when I was younger.
-I mean that in the positive and negative sense – I married a wonderful man, had a great career, but was beginning to wonder at what cost I achieved the professional success.
+The Long Version: As I entered my 30s, I definitely knew that life wasn’t what I had expected it to be when I was younger.
+I mean that in the positive and negative sense – I married a (seemingly) wonderful man, had a great career, but was beginning to wonder at what cost I achieved the professional success.
 Was all the stress, anxiety, ridiculously long hours and loss of any semblance of a work-life balance worth it?
 With working so hard and making “good” money, why were we still living paycheck to paycheck?
-And why didn’t anyone ever tell me that marriage – even a strong one – was a LOT of hard work?
+And why was our “strong” marriage so exhausting?

-Those concerns sound trivial after the most significant blow occurred in late 2009 – when my younger brother killed himself at age 32.
+Those concerns sound trivial after my younger, 32-year-old brother killed himself in 2009.
 From that moment on I had life before his death, and life after his death.
 It not only put a lot of things into perspective but also shook me at the core of my being.
 I didn’t know which way was up (and still struggle with that today).
 In the blink of an eye, I unexpectedly became an only child, forced to deal with family issues that I was completely unprepared to manage; I had to serve as an information and support system to his friends when I desperately needed a shoulder of my own; but most importantly I had (have?) no idea how to take care of myself or deal with the stress, anxiety and mind-numbing sadness and grief that accompanies something such as a suicide.
 All of this compiled has taken (and is taking) its toll on my physical, mental and emotional health.
 For better or worse, I am a different person on a different journey today than I was before that moment when I learned what had happened.